PhungXuanAnh/tech-note/devops/ssh/ssh_tunnel/ssh_tunnel.md

 # 2. Remote Forwarding

-Remote Forwarding allows anyone on the remote server to connect to TCP port 22 of PC2 through port 2222 on the remote server
+Remote Forwarding allows anyone on the remote server to connect to TCP port 22 of PC2 through port 2222 on the remote server.
+[See more here](https://www.ssh.com/academy/ssh/tunneling-example#remote-forwarding)

 ```shell
 PC2_HOST=localhost